aravindm50/ABOUT-ME/README.md

 ### My Profile

-A young professional, looking for a challenging and rewarding environment to help the world grow and capitalize on the 21st century-gold, the ## Data.
+A young professional, looking for a challenging and rewarding environment to help the world grow and capitalize on the 21st century-gold, the **DATA**.

 ```markdown
 Syntax highlighted code block